nesi/support-docs/docs/General/FAQs/Common_questions_about_the_platform_refresh.md

 We're planning to run our migration in stages in order to avoid any lengthy outages and to maintain a smooth user experience.
 We'll be sharing more details on migration timing in the coming months.

+## Do I need to move my data or software?

+for now we're managing it... don't worry about it.

+## Do I need to create a user account?

+No. all existing users will be carried over.

+## I'm currently running on Mahuika, will something change for me?

+... testing software on Milan, encourage them to test in advance...
+If you run into issues, we're ready to offer support to help you troubleshoot...

+## ...something clarifying Nearline, since I believe that is not as straightforward as project/nobackup.

+...
+TBC

+## Why is NeSI making this change?

+## I'm running on Maui, will there be any changes affecting me?

+## What benefits do we get with the new platform?

+## Are any NeSI Services impacted by this change?

+## Should I expect different performance?

+## will the cost (e.g. for subscribers) change?

+...
+TBC

+## how long will I keep access to the old/current system?